Culture of the Southern United States: Southern dialect

+African American Vernacular English (AAVE) shares similarities with Southern dialect due to African Americans' strong historical ties to the region.

+Other languages

 While traces of African linguistic features remain in AAVE, there are a few distinctively African dialect groups in the South, the Gullah the most famous among them.

 Gullah is still spoken by some African Americans in the Low Country of South Carolina, Georgia, southeastern North Carolina, and Northeast Florida, particularly the older generation.
 Also called Geechee in Georgia, the language and a strongly African culture developed because of the people's relative isolation in large communities, and continued importation of slaves from the same parts of Africa.
 As the enslaved people on large plantations were relatively undisturbed by whites, Gullah developed as a creole language, based on African forms.
 Similarly the people kept many African forms in religious rituals, foodways and similar transportable culture, all influenced by the new environment in the colonies.
 Other, less known African American dialect groups are the rural blacks of the Mississippi Basin, and Africatown near Mobile, Alabama, where the last known ship to arrive in the Americas with slaves was abandoned in 1860.